Religious Studies and Music (BA)

 Essays and examinations are used not only for assessment purposes but also as a means of developing your capacities to gather, organise, evaluate and deploy relevant information and ideas from a variety of sources in reasoned arguments.
 Dedicated essay workshops and individual advice enable you to produce your best work, and written feedback on essays feeds forward into future work, enabling you to develop your strengths and address any weaker areas.

-Progression is built into assessment, in that you will do smaller guided tasks in Year one, as well as formative essays in Years Two and Three.
-Progression is also evident in the growing emphasis on types of lengthier, independent written work, e.g. written portfolios as 100% assessment model.
+Progression is built into assessment, in that you will do smaller guided tasks in year one, leading to a growing emphasis on types of lengthier, independent written work in subsequent years, e.g. written portfolios as 100% assessment model.
 Final Year modules also demand deeper engagement with independent methods of working, together with greater demands on handling critically a larger number of bibliographical tasks and items.

 The optional final-year dissertation provides you with the opportunity to investigate a specific topic of interest to you in depth and to acquire detailed knowledge about a particular field of study, to use your initiative in the collection and presentation of material and present a clear, cogent argument and draw appropriate conclusions.

 You will acquire and develop a range of valuable skills, both discipline specific and more generic ‘employability skills’, such as:

 - asking the right questions of complex texts